-- In all chemical exposure situations, the treating medical facility will be expecting a copy of the Material Safety Data Sheet (MSDS).
-The department must send them the MSDS immediately or as soon as reasonably possible following a chemical exposure--preferably by fax or with the injured person.
+- In all chemical exposure situations, the treating medical facility will be expecting a copy of the Safety Data Sheet (SDS).
+The department must send them the SDS immediately or as soon as reasonably possible following a chemical exposure--preferably by fax or with the injured person.

 - In non-emergency situations, if the injured person is unable to transport self, call CMU Police at 774-3081 for on-site assistance.